backtrace-labs/backtrace-unity/README.md

 The following is a reference guide to the Backtrace Client fields:

-* Server Address and Token: These fields are required to submit exceptions from your Unity project to your Backtrace instance.
-More information about how to retrieve these values for your instance is our docs at What is a submission URL and What is a submission token?
-NOTE: the backtrace-unity plugin will attempt to autofill the Server Address field  for you based on your instance name (if you enter killerwhales and leave the field, it will autofill with https://killerwhales.sp.backtrace.io:6098)
+* Server Address: This field is required to submit exceptions from your Unity project to your Backtrace instance.
+More information about how to retrieve this value for your instance is our docs at What is a submission URL and What is a submission token?
+NOTE: the backtrace-unity plugin  will expect full url with token to your Backtrace instance,
 * Reports per minute: Limits the number of reports the client will send per minutes.
 If set to 0, there is no limit.
 If set to a higher value and the value is reached, the client will not send any reports until the next minute.
 Further, the BacktraceClient.Send/BacktraceClient.SendAsync method will return false.
 * Handle unhandle exceptions: Toggle this on or off to set the library to handle unhandled exceptions that are not captured by try-catch blocks.
 * Enable Database: When this setting is toggled, the backtrace-unity plugin will configure an offline database that will store reports if they can't be submitted do to being offline or not finding a network.
 When toggled on, there are a number of Database settings to configure.